raspiduino/a6lte-kvm-old/README.md

 # Kernel source for SM-A600G (Samsung Galaxy A6 with exynos7870) with KVM support.

+# MOVED TO A NEW REPO: https://github.com/raspiduino/a6lte-kvm.
+THIS REPO IS NO LONGER MAINTAINED!!!

 Warning: Super long text ahead, be careful not to mess up your brain :))

 The FIRST thing to do BEFORE doing ANYTHING is to backup your data!